clux/facemaulers/waterdeep/irae-attack.md

 "And what are you going to do?
 You are too late.
 By the time the baboon's face stares down the soul of your desparate champions, I will be long gone."
+(didn't say this because i proc'd timestop as demogorgon died)

 Once she takes the bag, it procs timestop.
 She will then use movement to fly 50ft away.
 Cast spells as legendary action/reaction.